PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/expand-os-disk.md

    ```

-## <a name="scripts-for-os-disk"></a>İşletim sistemi diski için betikler
+## <a name="scripts-for-os-disk"></a>İşletim sistemi diski için komut dosyaları

-Hem yönetilen hem de yönetilmeyen diskler için başvurağınız için tüm komut dosyası aşağıda verilmiştir:
+Aşağıda hem yönetilen hem de yönetilmeyen diskler için başvuru için tam komut dosyası:

 **Yönetilen diskler**